Back

 Build a Practical Moderation Workflow

-1) Define Comment Categories
+1) Define comment categories

-2) Set an SLA
+2) Set SLAs

-• Priority comments: reply within 1 hour
+• Priority (complaints, purchase questions): within 1 hour during business hours

-• Standard comments: reply within 24 hours
+• Standard: within 24 hours

-• Escalations: notify lead immediately
+• Escalations: immediate notification to account lead

-3) Create a Shared Rule Sheet
+3) Create a shared rule sheet

-Platform-Specific Tips
+Platform-Specific Tips in 2026

 Facebook